further-reading/scrapy-gui/README.md

 It is possible to integrate this tool with the scrapy shell.
 This will allow you to use it on responses that have been passed through your middlewares, access more complex requests and more specific selectors.

-## Installation

-The quickest way to integrate it is to follow these steps:

-1. Copy the `utils_ui` folder into your project directory.
-2. Install the requirements in `requirements-shell.txt`

 ## Activation

-To use it in your shell:
+To use it in your shell import the load_selector method using:

-1. Import it into your shell with `from YOUR_PROJECT_DIRECTORY.utils_ui import scrapy_tools`
+`from scrapy_ui import load_selector`

-2. Use the `scrapy_tools.load_selector` function to open a window with a selector loaded in.
+Then you can write load_selector(YOUR_SELECTOR) to open a window with your selector loaded into it.

-> For example `scrapy_tools.load_selector(response)` will load your response into the UI.
+> For example `load_selector(response)` will load your response into the UI.

 When you run the code a window named `Shell UI` will open that contains the `Tools`, `Source` and `Notes` tabs from the standalone window mentioned above.